Summer 2018 UW Germanics Newsletter

 This was an exciting year for me in the Germanics Department.
 I finished my MA with a paper examining Maja Haderlap’s use of Slovenian-German code-switching within her novel Engel des Vergessens.
 I also started teaching German 101 and 102 this year.
 Teaching has been a lot of work, but it was so fulfilling to see my students learn and become more confident with their German abilities.
 I helped with our department’s Kaffeestunde events, where we offered students an extra… Read more

 Isaiah Back-Gaal, a double major in German and CHID, has been awarded a Chester William Fritz Scholarship for the 2018-2019 academic year.
 The scholarship is designed to provide financial assistance to highly deserving students in the Humanities.
 Congratulations on this fine achievement, Isaiah!
 Isaiah Back-Gaal writes from Vienna: "Last Spring, Professor Kye Terrasi’s class introduced me to the world of fin-de-siècle Vienna.
-I was struck by the apocalyptic imagery that permeated the art.… Read more
+I was struck by the apocalyptic imagery that permeated… Read more

 "I never thought of learning another language.
 It was only until I came to UW for my Advising and Orientation that I began to consider the idea.
 It began as a way to make me more attractive to potential employers.
 However, as the year has progressed I have fallen in love with the language.
 I want to live in Germany, I want to experience the cultural, to walk the streets, and immerse myself in what Germany has to offer.
-It would be pointless to learn a language for an easy grade or to meet a… Read more
+It would be pointless to learn a language for an easy grade or… Read more

 After graduation from the UW German department in 2008, Alexandra Duncan received an English Teaching Assistant Fellowship from the Fulbright Program, an international exchange program sponsored by the U.S. Department of State.
 As a Fulbright scholar, she lived in Cologne, Germany for two years before continuing her education.
 She holds a master’s degree in International Relations and Economics from The Johns Hopkins University School of Advanced International Studies (SAIS).
-Her professional… Read more
+Her… Read more

 I graduated from the UW Germanics program in 2011 with a major in German language and literature and a lot has happened since then!
 I’ve been living in Germany since 2012 and have gotten the chance to live and work in several regions throughout the country.
 Throughout my time here, I have worked in education, translation and also in the software industry.
 I now live in beautiful Heidelberg and am currently finishing up my MA in Translation at the Johannes Gutenberg University’s campus in… Read more